Areas of the Las Vegas Valley

 Home prices vary according to which area of the valley that you live in.
 Henderson is the most expensive city- it has the least amount of land.
 North Las Vegas is the most affordable because 1/2 of the city’s land is still undeveloped.
 Las Vegas has older, less expensive housing and brand new homes priced somewhere between Henderson and North Las Vegas home prices.

-Las Vegas prices are all over the board too because Las Vegas covers the valley’s width and also the northwest and southwest.
+Las Vegas home prices are all over the board because Las Vegas covers the valley’s width and also the northwest and southwest parts of the valley.
 Las Vegas has pockets of undeveloped land all over the valley that is currently being filled in.
 Henderson is almost completed except in Henderson West and the Lake Las Vegas area.

 When relocating to Las Vegas, if you are unsure about where to live, we offer our clients a “Three Hour Tour.”
 During this time, we share our knowledge with you so that you can make an informed decision about which area you want.
 Then we look for houses.